Does my credit score affect business energy prices?

 Source: GOV.UK

-Whether you’re looking for small business energy comparison, or you require a bespoke deal for high-consumption, we can help.
+Whether you’re looking for a small business energy comparison, or you require a bespoke deal for high consumption, we can help.

 Our self-service platform allows you to compare online, anytime, when it suits you.
 If you need something more tailored to your business, one of our experts would be more than happy to help you find a solution.

-Switching business energy suppliers is a simple process, and you will not lose access to gas and electricity.
+Switching business gas or electricity suppliers is a simple process, and you will not lose access to gas and electricity.
 When you switch energy suppliers, you're only changing who manages your supply.
 All the cables and pipes will remain the same.

 You can combine your business energy onto one bill using a multi-site meter.
 This means you can control the gas and electricity bills on one energy contract across multiple buildings.